 At the same time, the adoption of immediate payment solutions is becoming global.
 Some cashless alternatives such as Unified Payments Interface (UPI) in India are becoming popular and a mandatory offer in some jurisdictions.

 IATA Pay leverages these developments to enable airlines to offer their customers a direct payment solution when purchasing airline products and services online.
-It is real-time, safe and cost-competitive compared with existing payment options.

 To airlines, IATA Pay advantages are:

-- Control of payment aspects such as customer’s payment information.
+- Control of customer payment information

 - Faster cash flow to the merchant